StellaZare/CityAverage/README.md

 I can also run the program on my person computer (MasOS) to observe how the performance is affected.

-Average clock cycles for single thread after 10 trials: 126114.50 Average clock cycles for multi- thread after 10 trials: 311203.40
+Average clock cycles for single thread after 10 trials: 126114.50 <br />
+Average clock cycles for multi- thread after 10 trials: 311203.40 <br />

 We can see that the single threaded solution is using few clock cycles than the multi-threaded.
 A trend we observed in the previosu section as well.
 However we can also see that the single threaded solution performs considerably better on MacOS, while the multi-threaded solution performs better on Linux.
 This could be due to either operating system's unique shecudlign algorithms.